 QSCD

-Certification as a qualified electronic signature creation device or qualified seal creation device according to Art.
-30, par.
+Certification as a Qualified Electronic Signature Creation Device or Seal Creation Device according to Art.
+30, Para.
 3 of the eIDAS Regulation.
 SRC is your eIDAS certification body.

-SRC supports you in the certification of cards, HSMs and other hardware components as Qualified Signature/Seal Creation Device (QSCD).
+SRC Cert supports you in the certification of cards, HSMs, and other hardware components as Qualified Signature/Seal Creation Devices (QSCD).

 Conformity assessment for modules

-We support you in the conformity assessment in accordance with the requirements of Regulation (EU) No. 910/2014 of partial services (e.g. identification) and its organisation, in order to enable the integration of the partial service into qualified trust services.
+We support you with conformity assessment according to the requirements of Regulation (EU) No. 910/2014 for sub-services (e.g., identification) and their organization, to enable the integration of the sub-service into qualified trust services.

 Trust services

-We support you in the qualification of your services and your organisation by the designated supervisory body.
-SRC carries out conformity assessments according to the requirements of Regulation (EU) No. 910/2014.
+We support you in qualifying your services and your organization through the approved supervisory body.
+SRC Cert conducts conformity assessments according to the requirements of Regulation (EU) No. 910/2014.

 QSCD

-Certification as a qualified electronic signature creation device or qualified seal creation device according to Art.
-30, par.
+Certification as a Qualified Electronic Signature Creation Device or Seal Creation Device according to Art.
+30, Para.
 3 of the eIDAS Regulation.
 SRC is your eIDAS certification body.

-SRC supports you in the certification of cards, HSMs and other hardware components as Qualified Signature/Seal Creation Device (QSCD).
+SRC supports you in the certification of cards, HSMs, and other hardware components as Qualified Signature/Seal Creation Devices (QSCD).

 In detail …